dustinstacy/boncurs/docs/src/contracts/exponential/BancorFormula.sol/abstract.BancorFormula.md

 ### FIXED_1
-*The following values are used for precision in the contract's fixed point arithmetic.*
+*The following values are used for precision in the contract's fixed point arithmetic*

 *Powers of 2 are computationally efficient because shifting left or right by X is the same as multiplying or dividing by 2^X*